 Figure 2: Poster,

 As suggested by Bengi and Ertan in their interviews, their music speaks about real Turkish problems.
 Though most of the visuals seem to articulate a discourse of legitimating the band as authentic hardcore punk rockers, some visuals also suggest problems.
 As mentioned above, the video is shot in black and white suggesting grittiness and the truth.
-In the second scene of the video, the camera focusses in on a street wall with graffitti (see Figure 3).
-The graffitti reads ‘illa silahlanalım mı?’ or ‘Shall we get guns?’.
-According to band members, the graffitti is a veiled threat to the government asking them ‘Do you want a war?’.
+In the second scene of the video, the camera focuses in on a street wall with graffiti (see Figure 3).
+The graffiti reads ‘illa silahlanalım mı?’ or ‘Shall we get guns?.
+According to band members, the graffiti is a veiled threat to the government asking them ‘Do you want a war?
 Band members claim this was spray painted on the wall in response to their feelings that the government is pushing them to their limits.
 Though band members were short of detail on how the government is doing this, the band’s feelings of frustration about living in Turkey are obvious.

 [Insert Figure 3 here]